toluwagbemiga/printf/README.md

-A simple printf function built by Adegbite quadri and Adekunle prisca for Alx software Engineering School.
+A simple printf function built by Tolulope Gbenga and Tolulope Oluwatosin for Alx software Engineering School.

 #Welcome